President Barack Obama's religion is said to be

 what does Christianity and religion mean to Barack Obama, and how does President Barack

-Obama's religion impact his policies?
+Obama's religion shape his policies?

 We address these and other questions regarding President Barack Obama's